fabianmoss/intro-corpusmus/docs/source/3_folk_songs.rst

    also multidimensional (for later)

-maybe extend with Hansen and Pearce (2014)
+maybe extend with Hansen and Pearce (2014) (but data not available?)